Blog > 2017 > December > Debts Discharged in Bankruptcy vs Debts Settled

-Discharged debts are those in which the courts absolve the filer of responsibility.
+When you file for bankruptcy, there are certain types of debts that are discharged, which means that the courts absolve the filer of the responsibility.
 Generally this is done through filing Chapter 7 bankruptcy.
-It prevents creditors from making any future attempts to collect this debt.
+It also prevents creditors from making any future attempts to collect this debt.

-In rare cases individuals may also be able to discharge student loan debt.
+Not every type of debt is dischargeable.
+In rare cases, individuals may also be able to discharge student loan debt.
 However, this is not that common.
 Individuals who are able to win this type of case will be absolved of all of these types of dischargeable debts up to the date of the hearing.

 However, long-term debt settlement is not typically in the favor of the filer.
 During bankruptcy court, it is possible to pay a one-time lump sum to completely pay off a settled account that results in less interests and filing fees in the long run.
 This sum might also be less than the original debt was for.